-Lac Operon : Regulation of Gene Expression in Prokaryotes
+What is Lac Operon?
+How it Regulates Gene Expression in Prokaryotes

 What is Gene Expression?
+What is Lac Operon?
 Definition of Gene Regulation is “the control of gene regulation and expression is very well understood in prokaryotes.
 The switching on and off of the gene to regulate the synthesis of various proteins (the enzymes, for example) is essential.
 The fluctuation in the immediate environment of the organism is coped with by such regulation”.
+A group of genes that are regulated together is called “Operon“.
+This article gives the details of Lac Operon.

+What does the lac operon do?
 The basic mechanism for the control of gene expression was discovered in 1961 by Francois Jacob and Jacques Monod at the Pasteur Institute in Paris.
 Their findings became known as the Operon concept of Prokaryotic gene regulation.
+Why is it beneficial for organisms to control gene expression?

 The Lac Operon :

-Jacob and Monod proposed the lac operon model to explain the regulation of the synthesis of an enzyme, β-galactosidase, by E.Coli, only when lactose is available as a substrate and Glucose is not available.
+Jacob and Monod proposed the lac operon model to explain the regulation of the synthesis of an enzyme, β-galactosidase, the lac operon in e.coli, only when lactose is available as a substrate and Glucose is not available.
 This was the first study of metabolic regulation based on genetic analysis of the lac system.
 They called this the Operon Model (Lac Operon Concept).

-- Regulatory Genes: an overwhelming majority of the genes are of this category.
+- Regulatory Genes: an overwhelming majority of the genes are in this category.
 Genes that code for proteins which, in turn, regulate the expression of other genes, are called Regulatory genes.

 How the Lac Operon Regulated?

+How does lac operon work?
 Bacterial structural genes are mostly organized as clusters, consisting of genes coding for proteins whose functions are related.
-All the enzymes of a metabolic pathway are coded in a cluster of genes that is coordinately regulated.
+All the enzymes of a metabolic pathway are coded in a cluster of genes that are coordinately regulated.
+Simply it is a special gene machine.

 Lac Z :